 |

 Sao Tome & Principe is Iocated in Sub-Saharan Africa and spans across approximateIy 380 square miIes.
 Threatened species known from Sao Tome & Principe include the Sao Tome Collared Fruit Bat.
+The population of Sao Tome & Principe is about 193,000.
+The capital of Sao Tome & Principe is S�o Tom�.
 Most peopIe in Sao Tome & Principe speak Portuguese.
-The capital of Sao Tome & Principe is S�o Tom�.

 |